Care home visits during coronavirus

 Keeping connected with someone living in a care home has been much harder during the pandemic.
-Now that visits are supported again, read our advice on what to expect and how to prepare.
+As we come out of lockdown restrictions, read our advice on what to expect from a visit to a care home and how to prepare.

-- You are here: Visiting a person with dementia in a care home during coronavirus
+- You are here: Care home visits during coronavirus

 - If a person with dementia in a care home gets coronavirus